jakewvincent/texmagic.nvim/README.md

 - Set `g:texflavor` to `latex`.
     - Lua: `vim.g['tex_flavor'] = 'latex'`
     - Vimscript: `let g:tex_flavor = 'latex'`

-### ☑️ To do
-- [X] Allow for build processes to be specified by the user and given a name that the magic comment can point to
-- [ ] Make documentation
-- [ ] Allow plugin to be restarted and TexLab's build settings to be reloaded without closing file, e.g. in the event that a magic comment is added or changed

 ## 📦 Installation
 Install using your preferred package manager.
 Using [paq-nvim](https://github.com/savq/paq-nvim), for instance: